LuningLin/LuningLin.github.io/projects.md

 *Funded by: National Natural Science Foundation of China (NSFC)* *Duration: Jan.
 2022 - Dec.
 2025*
 - **Description:** This project aims to achieve high-accuracy localization and sensing of low-altitude UAVs by repurposing existing 5G network infrastructure.
-- **My Contribution:** As a student lead for the sub-project on "High-Accuracy Localization and Fusion-based Identification," I:
-    1. Proposed a motion-target-localization-assisted communication precoding scheme to address the challenge of limited spectral efficiency in high-dynamics environments (published in IEEE ICASSP).
-    2. Developed a wide-area passive UAV detection algorithm based on communication signal spectrum perturbation analysis, which won an award at a student competition.
+- **My Contribution:** As a student lead for the sub-project on "High-Accuracy Localization and Fusion-based Identification," I proposed a motion-target-localization-assisted communication precoding scheme to address the challenge of limited spectral efficiency in high-dynamics environments (published in IEEE ICASSP).
+I Developed a wide-area passive UAV detection algorithm based on communication signal spectrum perturbation analysis, which won an award at a student competition.
 ---

 ### Indoor-Outdoor Fused Positioning Technology for Mobile Networks